hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 Before submitting a job, from the vertices of the DAG we obtain the PMSs and from them the required permissions.
 For each permission we ask the security context if the endpoint has the required permissions.

+### Upload Permission

+Jet jobs, by design, uploads the custom code written by the user to the server and runs it on the server side.
+User can do whatever he wants in this code.
+For example, user can get the member instance using `Hazelcast#getAllHazelcastInstances` and update a map bypassing the permission mechanism.